arno-di-loreto/apistylebook-web/_pages/design/topics/http-status-202-guidelines.md

 ---
 layout: topic
-title: HTTP Status 202
+title: 202 Accepted
 permalink: /design/topics/http-status-202
-sort: HTTP Status_HTTP Status 202
+sort: HTTP Status Success_202 Accepted
 topic_id: http-status-202
-topic_category: HTTP Status
+topic_category: HTTP Status Success
-topic_name: HTTP Status 202
+topic_name: 202 Accepted
-topic_description: When to use HTTP status 202
+topic_description: |
+  The request has been accepted for processing, but the processing has not been completed.
+The request might or might not be eventually acted upon, and may be disallowed when processing occurs.
 guidelines:
   - guideline_id: atlassian-rest-api-design-guidelines-version-1
     guideline_title: Atlassian REST API Design Guidelines version 1